iBYarchitect/iBYarchitect/README.md

 ## 🚀 Looking for Opportunities

-I am actively seeking job opportunities as an iOS developer.
+Open for new exciting job opportunities and projects.
 If you think I could be a great fit for your team or project, feel free to reach out to me.
 I'd love to hear from you!